Last Updated: 5/28/2021

 To the extent that you use our Website, please see our information collection and use practices disclosed above.

-When we collect donations, we may collect information such as a donor’s name, email address, birth date, phone number, billing address, financial information, education information, employment information, age, race, gender, gender identity, sexual orientation, and any other information that you provide to us while making a donation or is necessary to complete the donation.
+When we collect donations, we may collect information including name, email address, birth date, phone number, billing address, financial information, education information, employment information, age, race, gender, gender identity, sexual orientation, and any other information that you provide to us while making a donation or is necessary to complete the donation.
 We may also use third-party sources to collect additional information about donors.

 You may voluntarily remove your name and/or contact information from our internal marketing and communication lists (i.e., “opt out”) by contacting us in writing at [email protected].
 We may identify you by name as a donor in our annual report and other public documents.
 You may choose to have gifts listed in public as “anonymous” by contacting us in writing at [email protected] or by marking “anonymous” at the time of your donation.
 You must request removal if you do not want your name to potentially appear in public as a supporter, and in limited circumstances we may need to disclose your name if required by law.
 Please note that The Trevor Project reserves the right to contact you regarding gifts even after you have removed yourself from marketing and communications lists.